 At the 'pre-meeting' you plan the date, time and duration of the observation, and you also plan ahead for a 'post- meeting' after the observation so you can get feedback, which should be constructive, focused, supportive and developmental.
 You choose with your observer a framework for the recording of appropriate observations for your session.
-'Form 1' provides a possible framework for feedback but this is only one suggested format and is designed primarily for observation of a classroom-based session.
+'Peer Observation Form" provides a possible framework for feedback, but this is only one suggested format and is designed primarily for observation of a classroom-based session.
 You (and your observer) can adapt this for other forms of teaching as appropriate.

-Step 5 - The observation takes place
+Step 5 - The observation takes place.

-The observer uses the agreed agenda as a basis for recording observations and suggestions during your session, and prepares to bring this back to hand over to you at the 'post-meeting' referred to above
+The observer uses the agreed agenda as a basis for recording observations and suggestions during your session, and prepares to bring this back to hand over to you at the 'post-meeting' referred to above.

-Step 6 - The two of you meet for the 'post-meeting'
+Step 6 - The two of you meet for the 'post-meeting'.

 This might be immediately following the observed session.
 During the feedback discussion, aspects of good practice and developmental needs will be shared.
 It is your observer's role to assist you in the process of review and reflection with the aim of improving the quality of your teaching as well as highlighting good practice for wider dissemination.
-Remember you may be doing (or may already have done) exactly the same for your observer - peer review is a reciprocal process throughout;
+Remember you may be doing (or may already have done) exactly the same for your observer - peer review is a reciprocal process throughout.

-Step 7 - The two of you 'seal the deal' with your joint thoughts in writing
+Step 7 - The two of you 'seal the deal' with your joint thoughts in writing.

 No-one else sees this unless you choose to show it to them, so you can be frank and direct in your own comments about the session you taught.
-This makes it easier to revisit the form in future action-planning;
+This makes it easier to revisit the form in future action-planning.

-Step 8 - You send in the basic data of the observation
+Step 8 - You send in the basic data of the observation.

 After the 'post-meeting', you contact the Academic Head by email, simply supplying the date, location and nature of the observation session and the name of the observer, thereby recording that the observation has taken place.
-You are welcome to provide any generic feedback points for dissemination more widely, and any training needs you have identified, to ensure relevant development opportunities can be provided;
+You are welcome to provide any generic feedback points for dissemination more widely, and any training needs you have identified, to ensure relevant development opportunities can be provided.
+The Academic Head is expected to compile and share a separate anonymous summary of general areas of good practice and development needs arising from the peer observations they oversee in the Self-Assessment and Programme Monitoring Report.